active-interest/seo-ultimate/readme.txt

 * **How do I remove the attribution link?**
 	Because of the tremendous effort put into this plugin, we ask that you please leave the link enabled.
 If you must disable it, you can do so under `Settings > SEO Ultimate`.

-= Plugin Settings Page =

 * **Where is the Plugin Settings page?**
 	The plugin settings page is located under `Settings > SEO Ultimate`.

-* **Why doesn't the settings exporter include all my data in an export?**
-	The settings export/import system is designed to facilitate moving settings between sites.
-It is NOT a replacement for keeping your database backed up.
-The settings exporter doesn't include data that is specific to your site.
-For example, logged 404 errors are not included because those 404 errors only apply to your site, not another site.
-Also, post/page titles/meta are not included because the site into which you import the file could have totally different posts/pages located under the same ID numbers.

-	If you're moving a site to a different server or restoring a crashed site, you should do so with database backup/restore.

 = "SEO Settings" box =